jupyter/notebook/CONTRIBUTING.md

 Alternatively you can also contribute to Jupyter Notebook without setting up a local environment, directly from a web browser:

 - [GitHub CodeSpaces](https://github.com/codespaces) is directly integrated into GitHub.
-This repository uses the [pixi](https://pixi.sh/) package manager to set up the development environment.
+This repository provides a [dev container](https://containers.dev/) configuration that installs Python, NodeJS and the development dependencies, and builds the extension when the Codespace is created.
 To contribute after the Codespace is started:
-  - Run `pixi shell` in a terminal to activate the development environment
   - Use the commands above for building the extension and running the tests, for example: `jlpm build`
-  - To start the application: `pixi run start`.
+  - To start the application: `jupyter notebook --no-browser --ServerApp.token='' --ServerApp.allow_remote_access=True`.
 A popup should appear with a button to open the Jupyter Notebook in a new browser tab.
 If the popup does not appear, you can navigate to the "Forwarded ports" panel to find the URL to the application.
 - GitHub's [built-in editor](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files) is suitable for contributing small fixes.
 - A more advanced [github.dev](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor) editor can be accessed by pressing the dot (.) key while in the Jupyter Notebook GitHub repository